Pumpin' Up the Party

-"Pumpin' Up the Party" is a pop song by American recording artist and actress Miley Cyrus.
-She is performing as Hannah Montana – the alter ego of Miley Stewart, a character she played on the Disney Channel television series Hannah Montana.
-"Pumpin' Up the Party" was written and produced by Jaime Houston.
-The song was released to Radio Disney as promotion for the series and its first soundtrack, Hannah Montana.
+"Pumpin' Up the Party" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack of the Disney Channel series Hannah Montana.
+The song was written and produced by Jaime Houston.
+It was released to Radio Disney as promotion for the series and the soundtrack.
 The song has teen pop and dance-pop influences.

 In the United States, the song peaked at number eighty-one on the Billboard Hot 100 and within the top seventy on the Pop 100.
 Its appearance on the Billboard Hot 100 made Cyrus the first act to have six songs debut on the chart in the same week.
 A music video for "Pumpin' Up the Party" was taken from footage of a concert performance.
 Cyrus, dressed as Hannah Montana, performed the song during the Best of Both Worlds Tour.

 Background and composition

 Due to the success of several tracks he wrote for the High School Musical soundtrack (2006), Walt Disney Records representatives contacted songwriter Jamie Houston to propose work for Hannah Montana.
 Houston accepted the proposal and solely penned "Pumpin' Up the Party" for the series' first soundtrack.
 A karaoke version appears on Disney's Karaoke Series: Hannah Montana (2007), while a remixed version appears on Hits Remixed (2008).
 The song first premiered on Radio Disney in order to promote the series and soundtrack.

 "Pumpin' Up the Party" is pop song that lasts three minutes and nine seconds.
 Heather Phares of Allmusic described the song as a groove that is influenced by teen pop and dance-pop genres.
 "Pumpin' Up the Party" is set in common time and has a moderately fast tempo of 150 beats per minute.
 It is written in the key of E major and Cyrus's vocals span one octave, from A_{3} to B_{4}.
 The song follows the chord progression of E–G–A–C–D–C–D.